 Single Phase Voltage Drop:

-Three Phase Voltage Drop:
+Three-Phase Voltage Drop:

 Where:

-- V = Voltage Drop
+- VD = Voltage Drop

 - I = Current in Amps (intensity).